AstraZeneca, Chi-Med take kidney cancer drug into final testing

-LONDON AstraZeneca (AZN.L) and Hutchison China MediTech (HCM.L) said on Thursday they had initiated a global late-stage clinical trial of the experimental drug savolitinib in a relatively rare type of kidney cancer.
+LONDON (Reuters) - AstraZeneca (AZN.L) and Hutchison China MediTech (HCM.L) said on Thursday they had initiated a global late-stage clinical trial of the experimental drug savolitinib in a relatively rare type of kidney cancer.

 The launch triggers a $5 million (£4 million) payment from AstraZeneca to the Shanghai-based drugmaker, which is listed in London and is known as Chi-Med.
 The move underscores Chi-Med's drive to bring modern Chinese drugs to the international market.